BrightABOH/BrightABOH.github.io/_posts/2024-03-27-fourthpost.md

 ## Goal
 Having the two images, we are ready to
-As a reminder, we are using Sentinel 2 image as a base due to its advantages over Landsat 8 previously described.
+As a reminder, we are using Sentinel-2 image as a base due to its advantages over Landsat 8 previously described.
 The next step is to identify or flag all the cloudy pixels.
-To do this, the Scene Classification Layer (SCL) of the Sentinel 2 will come in very handy.
+To do this, the Scene Classification Layer (SCL) of the Sentinel-2 will come in very handy.
 SCL  is a raster layer included in Sentinel-2 Level-2A products, providing  information about the classification of each pixel in the image, indicating the dominant type of surface or material present in that pixel.
 Use the code block below to read and access the SCL.
 ```
 # Open the Sentinel-2 image